ksator/junos-automation-with-ansible/junos_template/readme.md

 Requirements on  Junos devices: netconf

 Playbooks:
-- pb.bgp.yml: It load a configuration file to Junos devices.
-The source can be either a configuartion file or a jinja 2 template that is automatically rendered.
+- pb.bgp.yml: It load a configuration file to Junos devices from a jinja 2 template that is automatically rendered.
+The same task renders a jinja2 template with BGP details and loads it to Junos devices.
+Another task in the same playbook audit the states of the BGP neighbors.
-- pb.bgp.2.yml: The same task renders a jinja2 template with BGP details and loads it to Junos devices.
-Another task in the same playbook audit the states of the BGP neighbors. it does the same thing as pb.bgp.yml but we splitted into two separate tasks the template rendering (so we can have a copy of the document) and the loading configuration.
+- pb.bgp.2.yml: it does the same thing as pb.bgp.yml but we splitted into two separate tasks the template rendering (so we can have a copy of the document) and the configuration loading.

 Usage:
 ```